Veeeetzzzz/mars5-tts/README.md

 - System won't lock up but CPU usage remains at 100% throughout processing stage
 - Results will vary - this is not a one shot model but seems far more impressive than ElevenLabs, Speechify at the cost of processing time

-# Things to add
+# Roadmap

-- PyTorch CUDA support to reduce procesing times
+- Test PyTorch Cuda usage
-- Local front end to upload files and preview results
+- Front end for local inference